-SEXUAL PERFORMANCE means any performance or part thereof which includes sexual conduct by a child less than seventeen years of age.2
+SEXUAL PERFORMANCE means any performance or part thereof which includes sexual conduct by a child less than seventeen years of age.1 visual representation exhibited before an audience.2]

-The following terms used in that definition of "sexual performance" have special meanins.
+The following terms used in that definition of "sexual performance" have a special meaning.

-"Performance" means any play, motion picture, photograph
+"Performance" means any play, motion picture, photograph or dance. ["Performance" also means any other